okx/okexchain-docs/api/oktc-swap-contract/overview.md

 # Overview
-OKCSwap is based on Uniswap V2 protocol.
+Swap is based on Uniswap V2 protocol.
 Read the [Uniswap v2 documentation](https://docs.uniswap.org/contracts/v2/overview).
 For more in-depth information on the core contract logic, read the [Uniswap v2 Core whitepaper](https://uniswap.org/whitepaper.pdf).